UniversalDependencies/docs/_u-overview/enhanced-syntax.md

 ## Additional enhancements

-Some postprocessing steps such as demoting light nouns that behave like quantificational determiners (as described in [Schuster and Manning (2016)](http://www.lrec-conf.org/proceedings/lrec2016/pdf/779_Paper.pdf)) can improve the usability of the dependency graphs for downstream applications.
+Some postprocessing steps such as demoting light nouns that behave like quantificational determiners (as, for example, described in [Schuster and Manning (2016)](http://www.lrec-conf.org/proceedings/lrec2016/pdf/779_Paper.pdf)) can improve the usability of the dependency graphs for downstream applications.
 However, as most of these additions are highly language-specific, we do not provide any universal guidelines for such a representation and anything beyond the above additions is not part of the UD standard and should not be added to the officially released treebanks.